XReverte/Webscraping_Linkedin/README.md

 The project includes a clear disclaimer regarding the ethical and legal implications of web scraping, emphasizing the importance of adhering to LinkedIn's terms and conditions.

+## Restriction License
+### Disclaimer
+This project was developed for educational purposes and personal use only. **The author does not endorse or encourage any misuse of this code**.
+Web scraping LinkedIn or any other website without permission violates their terms and conditions, and users should be aware of the legal and ethical implications.

+### Terms of Use
+This project is intended solely for **educational and personal use**.
+It demonstrates technical capabilities and concepts in web scraping, data analysis, and natural language processing.

+Users are expressly prohibited from using this code for any activity that violates LinkedIn's terms of service or any applicable laws and regulations.
+This includes, but is not limited to:
+- Scraping LinkedIn's website without permission.
+- Using the data obtained through this project for commercial purposes.
+- Distributing the scraped data without consent from LinkedIn.

+The author of this project assumes **no responsibility for any misuse of this code by third parties**.
+Users are solely responsible for any consequences resulting from the unauthorized use of this code.

+### Acknowledgements
+This project makes use of publicly available data from LinkedIn, obtained through web scraping techniques.
+The author acknowledges the importance of adhering to LinkedIn’s policies and terms of service.
+The code and methodologies demonstrated in this project are intended to showcase technical skills and should be used responsibly.

 ## Tools
 - Technologies: Python | Web Scraping | Natural Language Processing | K-Means | WordCloud
 - Libraries: selenium | scrapy | numpy | pandas | matplotlib | seaborn | wordcloud | re | nltk | sklearn | time | datetime